sora-xor/sora-docs/src/karma.md

 ## Deflationary Aspect

 KARMA also has a deflationary mechanism.
-For every 10 million XOR burned, 1 KARMA token is minted.
+During the initial mint, which ended on June 6th, for every 10 million XOR burned, 1 KARMA token was minted.

 After this initial minting, the KARMA token becomes deflationary, with 1% of minted KXOR used to buy back and burn KARMA tokens.